By Liz Swedock

 I have been in contact with someone who has or might have COVID-19, what should I do, related to my job?

-If you are allowed to work from home and being paid, then there is probably no issue.
+If you are allowed to work from home and be paid, then there is probably no issue.
 However, from a legal standpoint, we expect that COVID-19 is going to be treated exactly like any other disability.
-This means that employees cannot be discriminated against if they have a condition “ including COVID-19 “ which œsubstantially limits one or more major life activities, and œmajor life activities includes working.
+This means that employees cannot be discriminated against if they have a condition “including COVID-19“ which substantially limits one or more major life activities, and major life activities include working.

-Similar to above, if you are being paid, there is probably no issue and your employer is not explicitly prohibited from barring you from the workplace.
-However, if you are not being paid, it is possible that your employer’s treatment of you is unlawfully discriminatory.
+Similar to the above, if you are being paid, there is probably no issue, and your employer is not explicitly prohibited from barring you from the workplace.
+However, if you are not being paid, your employer’s treatment of you may be unlawfully discriminatory.
 This will depend on several factors, such as whether you are being treated differently from other employees.

 How do I know if I’m being discriminated against?

 Generally, you are being discriminated against if you legally qualify as disabled and you are being treated differently from other people who do not have the disability, including COVID-19.
 This could be anything.
 It could be being demoted or having work taken away or your responsibilities reduced.
 It could be more obvious, like teasing or jokes or being isolated.
-Basically, anything that is negative for your job and related to a medical condition that limits your ability to work, can be discriminatory.
+Anything negative for your job and related to a medical condition that limits your ability to work can be discriminatory.

 Hang on, are you saying that if I catch COVID-19 I am automatically legally disabled?